swondimu/helloworldapp/README.md

 ## Hello World App

 ### App Description
 `TODO://` This app displays a message inputted by the user.
-You can change the background color or text color of the message.
+The user can change the background color or text color of the message.

 ### App Walk-though
 `TODO://`